 I am an artist in the broader sense of the word, mainly self-taught, and operating in both music and the visual arts.
 Within these spheres my work encompasses a wide spectrum; as a musician blending Rock, Jazz, Folk and Ambient and as a visual artist ranging from line drawings to abstracts.

 I have had a sustained interest in the visual arts since childhood and my interest in music has run in parallel since my mid-teens.
-Indeed, I have always viewed art as an all-encompassing whole, consisting of many forms, rather than viewing those forms as completely separate avenues of creative expression.
+Indeed, I have always viewed art as an all-encompassing whole, consisting of many forms, rather than viewing those forms as separate avenues of creative expression.

 As such, I have always been intrigued by combining these different forms.